BidishaKhatri/aws-resource-usage-/README.md

 ## Usage

-1. Make sure AWS CLI and 'jq' are installed and configured with your AWS credentials.
+1. Ensure AWS CLI and 'jq' are installed and configured with your AWS credentials.
 2. Run the script:

 chmod +x aws_resource_tracker.sh